Goldfields Brass Band

 Notable past performances

-Major engagements for the band each year include Anzac Day, the Kalgoorlie Race Round, the Kalgoorlie-Boulder Community Fair and the St Barbara's Festival, with monthly play outs at the Boulder Market Days.
+Major engagements for the band each year include Australia Day, Anzac Day and Vietnam Veterans Day, the Kalgoorlie-Boulder Community Fair and the St Barbara's Festival.